BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 *  How do you wow your customers ?
 * **Answer** Giving the wow factor to a customer is all about pleasantly surprising them by providing a level of service that exceeds their expectations.
 This should be started with perfect delivery of service along with a positive addition that they do not usually get from the competitors.
 In my recent task of herbspro along with regular expression one for recommendation I also gave them benefit based approach and for qalara along with the parent one I was able to give leaf level products in the search query
+* **Answer** in recent task i was able to do it my calculating cpu time along with memory used and also reducing the memory and cpu time both by converting the data tuype from int64 to int8 and multiprocessing which increased our eficienty and reduced the infra cost too

 * Tell me about a time a customer wanted one thing, but you felt they needed something else.

 * **Answer** for herbspro I was told that they need a exact match for the recommendation example for weight gain or weight loss.
-But I just thought in terms of general customer and I felt that it's not always the case some times the general customer might want a simple one which does the same work instead of the exact same one
+But I just thought in terms of general customer and I felt that it's not always the case some times the general customer might want a simple one which does the same work instead of the exact same word matching so I developed a logic which recommends the products of the same cateogry though it is not mentioned in the title of the product

 * When was a time you had to balance the needs of the customer with the needs of the business?
 * **Answer** This is something that comes up mostly with product pricing and offering discounts and other incentives to the customer.
 My approach is always thinking about long-term benefits for the business and retention of the customer rather than making a short-term profit and losing the customer

 * Give me an example of when you took a risk and it failed.
 * **Answer** we planned as a ACM student chapter a workshop on machine learning and deep learning as most of students asked for that and we arranged a resource person for a pariticular fee but at the event time we failed to meet the min required reg and fee cause there were few continuous holidays in the hostel, so most of the hostlers left home and we paid the resource person from our money.
 Here two learning were first we should know whether our customer available at a particular time and never promise a resource person that we can pay him upfront
+* **Answer** it was not neccesarily risk but i tried other module for memory stuff but there were few issue with comand line arguments because of which my work was littel delayed by say day and half

 * Describe a project or idea (not necessarily your own that was implemented primarily because of your efforts.
 What was your role?
 What was the outcome?